MahamoodAli/test/README.md

-This is a test project with my learnings on GitHub
+This is a test project with my learnings of GitHub